Color code: Captain Edward Wong; Lieutenant Marius Rains; Lt. Anatol Decker; MD Oscar (Oz) Wellington; Dr. Samara Frazer; Crewman* Proto Septimus;

 I look at my bandaged hand in the unnatural green light of the exam room.
 Nasty… That’s what I would say if my mouth would do its job.
 Lips and tongue are swelling and numb.
 I try not to be too suspicious by licking them.
 I bet, if you eat a swarm of angry hornets, it would feel the same.
 Not the regular ones, but the big, Japanese ones, with a mean attitude.

-Oz is smiling at me, like he always does, when I get into trouble.
+Oz is smiling at me like he always does when I get into trouble.
 It’s an equally patronizing and cheering smile, reserved for fuck-ups like me.
 It’s the smile of a big brother I never had.
 I’ve seen him do this with his patients too.
-I can almost hear his habitual mantra.
-Unbelievable!

 Oz jumbles on his sterile gloves.
-Elegant trick, how his long slim fingers do the opposite of striptease.
+The elegant trick, how his long slim fingers do the opposite of striptease.
 Now comes the folding, his fingers clench into a praying gesture.
 I call it The-praying-Oz.

 Hibernation unit.
 Ate my hand.

 My mangled palm leaks through the bandages.
 The black stain seeps through the cloth I wrapped around the hand.